wp-plugins/dynamic-dates/readme.txt

 == Changelog ==

+= 2.0.3 - 2015-03-19 =
+* Fixed: The method used to calculate the current timezone was faulty for some environments
+* Added an option to set the Log Level (defaulted to Error) instead of just blindly writing debug lines into debug.log/error.log
+* Fixed: Systems with no ability to format internation dates were Incorrectly allowed to enable international formatting

 = 2.0.2 - 2015-01-28 =
 * Fixed: In some PHP environments, the WordPress timezone setting can not be interpreted - the error is DateTimeZone::__construct() [datetimezone.--construct]: Unknown or bad timezone